 Arguably, the minimal hypothesis to pursue in this connection is that resolving these descriptions is purely a matter of lexical knowledge-i.e., that the identification of the antecedent depends solely on the degree of association among lexical items.
-The assumption that the lexicon is organised like a 'semantic' network where some concepts are more closely related than others, originally motivated by semantic priming effects (Meyer & Schvaneveldt 1971), underlies most current psychological models of the lexicon, including Word-Net (Miller et al. 1990) and has been adopted in much research on reference resolution: such models assume that the antecedent for the door in (1) is found by looking for an antecedent whose concept is semantically close (in some sense), and that the house is chosen because the concept associated with this antecedent subsumes the concept associated with the inferential description in the semantic network.
-We will call this the MAIN HYPOTHESIS: Resolving an inferential description is a matter of finding the antecedent in the text that primes the head predicate of the inferential description most strongly.
+The assumption that the lexicon is organized like a 'semantic' network where some concepts are more closely related than others, originally motivated by semantic priming effects (Meyer & Schvaneveldt 1971; Neely 1991), underlies most current psychological models of the lexicon, including WordNet (Miller et al. 1990) and has been adopted in much research on reference resolution: such models assume that the antecedent for the vehicle in (1) is found by looking for an antecedent whose concept is semantically close (in some sense), and that the truck is chosen because the concept associated with this antecedent subsumes the concept associated with the definite description in the semantic network.
+We will call this the Main Hypothesis:

+Main Hypothesis Resolving a definite description is a matter of finding the antecedent in the text that primes the head predicate of the definite description most strongly.

-One possibility to get the information needed to test this hypothesis is to use an existing source of lexical knowledge, such as WordNet; however, the results we obtained with this method-reported in (Poesio, Vieira, & Teufel 1997)-were not too satisfactory, owing to the incompleteness of the information hand-coded in WordNet, as well as to several inconsistencies we found in it.
-As a result, we have been exploring techniques for acquiring this information automatically.
-In the initial phase, we have mainly been experimenting with clustering algorithms (Charniak 1993).
+Our self-imposed limitation to processing models that can be quantitatively evaluated as discussed above precludes the possibility of coding the information needed to test this hypothesis ourselves, as this is only possible for a narrow domain.
+One solution is to use an existing source of lexical knowledge, such as WordNet; however, the results we obtained with this method-reported in (Poesio, Vieira, & Teufel 1997)were not too satisfactory, owing to the incompleteness of the information hand-coded in WordNet, as well as to several inconsistencies we found in it.
+As a result, we have been exploring techniques for acquiring this information automatically, which also have the advantage that they could be used to acquire domainspecific knowledge when necessary.
+We report our preliminary results in this paper.

+In this initial phase we have mainly been experimenting with clustering algorithms (Charniak 1993).
 In particular, the work discussed here was inspired by (Lund, Burgess, & Atchley 1995), who reported that the clusters of words obtained with their HAL model of lexical clustering reflect a notion of distance that correlates well with subjects' results on semantic priming tasks.
-This work offers therefore the opportunity to test the hypothesis discussed above that resolving inferential descriptions is a matter of semantic priming.
-We assessed the performance of several variants of the HAL method on this task.
+This work offers therefore the opportunity to test the hypothesis discussed above that resolving bridging descriptions is a matter of semantic priming.
+We tested therefore the performance of several variants of the HAL method on the task of resolving definite descriptions.